Dollar near 3-month low, weighed by Fed's dovish tilt

 Data from U.S. Commodity Futures Trading Commission released late on Friday showed speculators slightly increased their net short dollar positions in the latest week while raising long positions, both to their highest level since mid-March.

-Cryptocurrencies have tumbled after Elon Musk’s Tesla said it will stop accepting bitcoin and after China further clampdown on them.
+Cryptocurrencies have tumbled after Elon Musk's Tesla (TSLA.O) said it will stop accepting bitcoin and after China further clampdown on them. read more

 Our Standards: The Thomson Reuters Trust Principles.